 Doctors Nova Scotia welcomes new President and President-Elect

-Dartmouth, NS – Valley family physician, Dr. Manoj Vohra, was installed as President of Doctors Nova Scotia at the association’s annual conference on Saturday, June 3 in Halifax, N.S.
+Dr. Gary Ernest, of Liverpool, N.S., was installed as Doctors Nova Scotia’s President during the association’s annual conference on Saturday, June 8, 2019 in Halifax.

 Dr. Ernest graduated from Dalhousie Medical School in 1980 and completed his family medicine residency in 1982.
 Following his residency, he moved to Liverpool where he has practised full-scope family medicine for the past 37 years.

 Dr. Ernest has been involved in medical politics at the local, provincial and national levels for most of his career.
 He is an assistant professor of family medicine at Dalhousie University, and has held various roles with DNS, the College of Physicians and Surgeons of Nova Scotia and the Canadian Medical Association.
 He has also served two terms as chief of staff at his local hospital.

 “The health-care environment in Nova Scotia is currently in a state of crisis,” said Dr. Ernest.

 Approximately 100,000 Nova Scotians don’t have a family physician and there are about 200 physician vacancies across the province – for both family physicians and specialists.

 “Many of my colleagues are dealing with various levels of burnout, contributed to by a lack of physician engagement, the sense of not being valued, excess workload, fatigue, too much paperwork and frustration at our patients’ inability to access health-care resources in a timely manner,” said Dr. Ernest.
 “Then there is the problem of adversarial relationships that have resulted in a challenging work environment created by the Nova Scotia Health Authority and the Department of Health and Wellness.”